Magical Negro: Fiction and film

+He went on to discuss his desire to create films showing black people doing all kinds of things.

 In a book published in 2004, writer Krin Gabbard claimed that the Oda Mae Brown character in the 1990 movie Ghost, played by Whoopi Goldberg, was an example of a Magical Negress.

 In 2012, writer Kia Miakka Natisse discussed actor Morgan Freeman playing parts conforming to the Magical Negro form, such as "a doctor who creates a prosthetic tail for a dolphin (in Dolphin Tale), and an ailing CIA mentor (in Red) – in both roles he reprises the Magical Negro type, coming to save the day for his imperiled white counterparts.
 One could argue his gadget guru in The Dark Knight Rises fits under that same umbrella."

 Chris Rock made references to the trope on his show The Chris Rock Show, including one critical of The Legend of Bagger Vance, entitled "Migger, the Magic Nigger".
 Keegan-Michael Key and Jordan Peele, of MADtv and Key and Peele fame, followed suit in both shows with their own critical Magical Negro sketches.

-The 2019 indie film Cold Brook, written and directed by William Fichtner, included a Magical Negro named Gil Le Doux, played by Harold Perrineau.
-The role was a century-old trapped ghost who was saved by two middle-aged men experiencing midlife crises.
+The 2019 indie film Cold Brook, written and directed by William Fichtner, includes a Magical Negro named Gil Le Doux, played by Harold Perrineau.
+The role is a century-old trapped ghost who is saved by two middle-aged men experiencing midlife crises.

+The 2024 film The American Society of Magical Negroes critiques and satirizes the magical negro trope by portraying a secret society of African-Americans who make it their job to keep White people comfortable.
+The film was not well-received, with critiques of it being too safe to make any commentary.